TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Absolute paths are remembered under Windows

-- For chambering, we might use reloading animation but without flip

 - LPM acts as Q when hands are empty
 	- Punches when no weapons
 - RPM could always punch